King Size Bed Dimensions: 7 Essential Tips to Choose the Perfect Fit

 1. Consider Proportion and Size

-Measure the height of your bed, especially if you’re working with taller luxury wooden bed frames or adjustable bases.
-As for width, 20–30 inches is usually ideal — wide enough to hold a lamp and essentials without overwhelming the space.
+Measure the height of your bed, especially if you’re working with taller bed frames or adjustable bases.
+For width, 20–30 inches is usually ideal.

-Explore this guide on master bedroom nightstands and essential designs for more size and layout tips.
+Explore this guide for more size and layout tips.

 2. Match Style and Material with Existing Furniture

 If your room features a statement bed, let the ivory night stand play a supporting role.
-Choose a style that complements, not competes.
 For example:

-• A tufted headboard pairs beautifully with a curved, vintage-inspired night stand.
+• A tufted headboard pairs with a vintage-style curved night stand.

-Bonus: Mixing ivory-painted wood with natural wood grain adds dimension and contrast without clashing.
+Mixing ivory-painted wood with natural finishes adds contrast and depth.

 Pottery Barn offers a curated range of ivory-toned nightstands in both modern and rustic styles.